frobino/EclipseTrainingSlides/tracecompass/slides.md

 title: Exercise Review
 subtitle:

-- In the exercise, we have
+- In the exercise, we have:
 	- Generated latency data using XML analysis
 	- Analyzed latencies based on XML analysis
-	- Visualized of latency data in various latency views
+	- Visualized latency data in various latency views

 ---
 title: Module 8 review
-subtitle: What we've seen
+subtitle: What we have seen

+- In this module, we have:
-- We've learned how to `import an XML analysis`
+	- Learned how to `import an XML analysis`
-- We've learned how to `execute the analysis` and analyze the data
+	- Learned how to `execute the analysis` and analyze the data
-- We've learned how to `edit the analysis
+	- Learned how to `edit the analysis`
-- We've learned how to `generate latencies data` from the XML analysis
+	- Learned how to `generate latencies data` from the XML analysis
-- We've learned how to `analyze latencies` based on XML analysis
+	- Learned how to `analyze latencies` based on XML analysis